-- Offensive jokes, slurs, derogatory remarks, epithets, name-calling, ridicule or mockery, insults or put-downs - Display or use of offensive objects, drawings, pictures, or gestures - Physical assaults or threats - Inappropriate touching of body, clothing, or personal property - Following, stalking, intimidation - Malicious interference with work performance - Implicit or explicit preferential treatment or promises of preferential treatment for submitting to the conduct or communication - Implicit or explicit negative treatment or threats of negative treatment for refusing to submit to the conduct or communication - Discriminatory conduct based on an individual's actual or perceived protected class that segregates, separates, limits or restricts the individual from employment opportunities, including, but not limited to, hiring, promotion, compensation, disciplinary action, assignment of job duties, benefits or privileges of employment
+- Offensive jokes, slurs, derogatory remarks, epithets, name-calling, ridicule or mockery, insults or put-downs. - Display or use of offensive objects, drawings, pictures, or gestures. - Physical assaults or threats. - Unwelcome touching or comments about a person's hair, body, clothing, or personal effects related to the person's protected class. - Repeatedly or deliberately misgendering a person, including using gendered personal references that do not align with another person's identity. - Repeatedly or deliberately mispronouncing a person's name, related to the person's protected class, including use of an unwelcome nickname, or shortening a name without permission. - Repeated or deliberate comments, behavior, or other interactions that communicate hostility or bias toward a person who might identify as being a member of a protected class. - Following, stalking, intimidation. - Malicious interference with work performance. - Implicit or explicit preferential treatment or promises of preferential treatment for submitting to the conduct or communication. - Implicit or explicit negative treatment or threats of negative treatment for refusing to submit to the conduct or communication. - Discriminatory conduct based on an individual's actual or perceived protected class that segregates, separates, limits or restricts the individual from employment opportunities, including, but not limited to, hiring, promotion, compensation, disciplinary action, assignment of job duties, benefits or privileges of employment.

-I. Employee and Third Party Responsibilities and Complaint Procedure
+II.
+Employee and Third Party Responsibilities and Complaint Procedure

-Harassment or discrimination based on protected class will not be tolerated.
+Harassment and discrimination based on protected class will not be tolerated.
 All employees and third parties are expected to comply with this policy.

-Employees and third parties are strongly encouraged to report all incidents of protected class harassment or discrimination, whether the individual is the recipient of the behavior, an observer, or is otherwise aware of the behavior.
+Employees and third parties are strongly encouraged to report all incidents of protected class harassment and discrimination, whether the individual is the recipient of the behavior, an observer, or is otherwise aware of the behavior.
 Individuals are encouraged to report incidents as soon as possible after the incident occurs.
-Individuals may report to any of the following:
+Individuals may report incidents to:

-- 1. Any of the agency's managers or supervisors - 2.
-The agency's affirmative action officer - 3.
-The agency's human resources office - 4.
-Agency management, up to and including the agency head
+- Any of the agency's managers or supervisors. - The agency's affirmative action officer. - The agency's human resources office. - Agency management, up to and including the agency head.

-If the report concerns an agency head, the complainant may contact Minnesota Management and Budget, Enterprise Human Resources, Office of Equal Opportunity, Diversity, and Inclusion.
+If the report concerns an agency head, the complainant may contact Minnesota Management and Budget's (MMB's) Deputy Commissioner of Enterprise Employee Resources.